Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     Passed!  - Failed:  0, Passed:  5, Skipped:  0, Total:  5
     ```

-- With the `PlaneController.cs` opened, once again and repeat the steps for the `Post` method.

-- Let's test the newly added tests by opening the terminal and run the tests with the provided command.

-    ```sh
-    dotnet test
-    ```

->[!Note]
-> Some tests might still fail.
-Copilot does not always provide the correct suggestions.
-It's important to understand the suggestions and do some extra work to make sure the tests are correct.
-Copilot can help you with that as well.

-- The tests should run and pass.

-    ```sh
-    Starting test execution, please wait...
-    A total of 1 test files matched the specified pattern.
-    Passed!  - Failed:  0, Passed:  7, Skipped:  0, Total:  5
-    ```

 ## Optional

 ### Step 3: Taking Off - Developing Robust Tests